Skip to navigation Skip to content

 VIO - exemption due to violence + Read more ...

-This code is recorded by a Service Officers record this code when a full exemption from seeking child support is granted.
+A Service Officers records this code when a full exemption from seeking child support is granted.

 VIO generates a Manual Follow-up (MFU) review which can be viewed on the Future Activity List (FAL) screen: